Stophface/thesis/readme.md

 Since only langid can identify pashto (here 'OO') the logic is slightly modified for this language (row 7,8,9).
 Through the hierachy in the code it becomes obvious, which combination of possbilities is weighted 'heavier'.

+<h3>usage_language.py</h3>

+This is not needed to create the map.
+But, if you are interested in which language was used the most in your downloaded data.
+All the libraries used (csv, operator, sqlite3, ) in this script come naturally with Python.
+I took a detour with reading out the rows from the Database where the language was everything, but undefined ("un") and wrote these rows to a .`csv` file.
+Afterwards, a simple dictionary and update was used to count how often which language occured.

+<h3>ranking_tags</h3>

+This is not needed to create the map neither.
+However, it deploys a ranking which tag(s) where used the most.
+The nltk library was used which comes naturally with Python.
+It uses the process of stemming to reduce the words to their linguistic stem which allows a more meaningful ranking ('dancer', 'dancing' and 'dance' will be reduced to 'danc' which is desired since all the words refer to the same activity).
+It iterates through a dictionary and only selectes the rows for the matching language (a Stemmer needs a defined input language).
+For exmple in the first iteration the script only reads out the rows where the `language_final` was set to da (danish).
+It creates a dictionary and updates it corresponding to how often a word was used and finally writes the ranking to a `.csv` file.

 <h2>postgres:postgis</h2>